cpumichael/strace/README.md

    is really all that matters.
 9. A brief introduction to separation between Linux's user space and kernel space.
-10. The difference between buffered and unbuffered IO.
+10. The abbreviated difference between buffered and unbuffered IO.
 11. The relationship between python and C and how to port a C application to python.